 Due to its finer spatial resolution (site specificity) and closest depiction of the historical cultivation and N management practices at the field, project developers must use Approach 1 if grower-specific historical application records or data to support historical application are available.
+Three years' worth of data from the baseline look-back period is required to set an average synthetic and an average organic N rate (Equation 5.4, Equation 5.8).
 Records that may satisfy a verifier as to historical N management may include fertilizer application records, precision agriculture technology records, invoices or receipts for fertilizer purchases, fertilizer inventories, as-applied maps, and/or grower spreadsheets or other recording systems.
 This list is not exhaustive and is meant to provide a few examples of evidence that may satisfy a verifier.
 Written records of some or all of the above will be necessary.
 Project developers are encouraged to seek guidance from the Reserve to ensure the records they intend to provide are sufficient.
 If insufficient data exists for Approach 1, then project developers may use either Approach 2 or Approach 3.
 In all cases written records will be necessary.